mrc-ide/individual/joss/paper.md

 # Statement of need

-Complex stochastic models are a crucial tool for many tasks in infectious disease epidemiology [@Ganyani:2021].
+Complex stochastic models are crucial for many tasks in infectious disease epidemiology [@Ganyani:2021].
 Such models can formalize theory, generate synthetic data, evaluate counterfactual scenarios, forecast trends, and be used for statistical inference.
-IBMs are a way to design disaggregated simulation models, usually contrasted with mathematical, which may model a density or concentration of individuals, or otherwise lump individuals with similar attributes together in some way [@Shalizi:2006].
+IBMs are a way to design disaggregated simulation models, usually contrasted with mathematical models, which may model a density or concentration of individuals, or otherwise lump individuals with similar attributes together in some way [@Shalizi:2006].
 For modeling finite numbers of individuals with significant between-individual heterogeneity and complex dynamics, IBMs are a natural modeling